Boundary asymptotics of the relative Bergman kernel metric for curves: Bergman kernel on hyperelliptic curves

 where $\omega_i$ is given in \eqref{basis} and $Z$ is the normalized Riemann period matrix defined by \eqref{homology basis}.
-Under certain local coordinate $z$ to be specified as below, we write $\kappa_{X_\lambda} =k_{\lambda}(z) dz \otimes d\bar z$.
-In order to explore the asymptotic behavior of $\psi :=\log k_{\lambda}(z)$ as $\lambda \to 0$ when the curve degenerates, we will choose particular local coordinates near each singularity so as to make the computations less involved.
+To get the above alternative definition of $\kappa_{X_\lambda}$, it suffices to observe that by the Hodge-Riemann bilinear relation

+which is independent of the choice of the homology basis.
+Since each $\omega_i$ is a linear combination of $\{e_j\}_{j=1}^g$, a complete orthonormal basis of $H_{L^2}^0(X, \mathcal K)$, the Bergman kernel defined in \eqref{def} can be alternatively written as above in view of \eqref{bilinear}.